Other scientists and scholars' introductions, in full length,

 Already by the attitudes

-in the ancient time concerned, in connection with the Egyptians magical
+in the ancient time regarding the Egyptians’ magical

 curse on Moses - which should "dismantle" him and condemn his work - it